DanielWeber-Sec/grc-security-portfolio/isms-project/11_technical_context/README.md

 ---

-### Step 2 – Privilege Escalation (IAM)
+### Step 2 – Persistence

-The attacker gains elevated permissions due to:
+The attacker creates additional accounts and maintains access.

-- Missing access reviews
+- No access reviews
-- Overprivileged roles
+- No monitoring

 ---

-### Step 3 – Exploitation (Vulnerability Management Failure)
+### Step 3 – Lateral Movement

-A known vulnerability in a production system is not patched.

-- Vulnerability is exploited
+The attacker moves across systems.

+- Shared credentials
-- Attacker gains system-level access
+- Overprivileged access

 ---

-### Step 4 – Lateral Movement
+### Step 4 – Exploitation (Vulnerability Failure)

-Due to weak segmentation:

-- attacker moves across systems
-- accesses additional resources
+Unpatched systems are exploited.

+- Known vulnerabilities
+- Missing patching

 ---

-### Step 5 – Data Exposure (Cloud Misconfiguration)
+### Step 5 – Data Exfiltration

-Sensitive data is stored in a misconfigured cloud service.
+Sensitive data is extracted.

-- Public access enabled
-- No proper monitoring
+- No monitoring
+- No anomaly detection

 ---

-### Step 6 – Detection Failure
+### Step 6 – Business Impact

-Because logging and monitoring are insufficient:

-- attack remains undetected
-- no alerting is triggered

----

-### Final Impact

-- Full system compromise
 - Data breach
+- Service disruption
-- Regulatory consequences
+- Compliance violations

 ---

-## Key Insight
+## Governance Relevance

-This scenario demonstrates that security failures rarely happen in isolation.

-Instead, they result from:
+The purpose of this section is not to demonstrate deep technical engineering.

+It shows how technical security risks can be translated into:

+- Business risk
+- Governance decisions
-- Weak IAM
+- Control requirements
-- Missing vulnerability remediation
+- Risk treatment actions
-- Cloud misconfigurations
+- Audit-ready documentation
-- Lack of monitoring

 ---

-## Governance Takeaway
+## Positioning

-Effective security requires:
+This section highlights a hybrid skillset:

-- Integrated controls across domains
+- Understanding of technical security domains
+- Ability to translate technical issues into risk-based decisions
+- Alignment with ISMS and compliance frameworks
-- Clear ownership and responsibilities
+- Communication between technical teams and management

-- Risk-based prioritization
-- Continuous monitoring
+The focus is:

+**Technical credibility combined with governance expertise.**

 ---

-## Simplified System Flow

-User → IAM → Application → Cloud → Data
-↓
-Logging → Monitoring → SIEM
 ## Summary

 This section strengthens the ISMS project by adding technical depth.